Resident Survival/Success Tips

 GENERAL SURVIVAL/SUCCESS TIPS

-Approximately 1 week before each new rotation starts:
+TWO weeks before each new rotation starts:

 Contact your preceptor by email or phone to establish contact, provide your current ePortfolio URL, find out about pre-readings not posted on one45, arrival time/place, other special instructions